ttntm/ttntm/src/now.md

 A public reminder of what I'm (supposed to be...) doing now.

-**Last updated:** Jan.
-3rd 2023
+**Last updated:** May 31st 2023

 ## Projects and Writing

+- Write about using Preact to render a nav tree based on database rows
+- Think about making my Linux setups available on this website
 - Write something about re-writing {% ext "recept0r" "https://recept0r.com" %} in TypeScript
 - Do some maintenance for my {% ext "time tracker" "https://aitrack.work" %}
-- Rebuild my wife's website using Astro and Storyblok
+- Rebuild my wife's website using *some shiny new thing*

 ## Reading

+- Finish:
-- Finish: Fire & Blood
+  - Fire & Blood
+  - Re-reading Dune
 - Start: re-reading some Tolkien

 ## Other

 **Playing**:
-- Elden Ring
+- Boltgun
-- Jedi: Fallen Order
+- Signalis
 - Unpacking

++Diablo IV if they don't screw it up with real money BS in the last minute (the beta was fun)

 **Watching**:
-- Amsterdam
 - Andor
 - Cabinet of Curiosities
 - Raised by Wolves
+- Silo

 **Misc:**
-- Plan and build a TV shelf/sideboard
-- Get a new bicycle, sell the current one
+- <s>Get a new bicycle</s>, sell my old bike
+- Move a small BBQ grill to our balcony and enjoy kebab in the sun
 - Walk/cycle/swim/... => move more

 <div class="hr shadow mb1"></div>